Tyson0001/doc-processing-system/README.md

-This project is a simple full-stack system that processes uploaded documents asynchronously and shows real-time progress on the UI.
+This project is a full-stack system that processes uploaded documents asynchronously and shows real-time progress on the frontend.

+The main goal was to handle long-running tasks without blocking the backend and to provide continuous feedback to the user during processing.